 Where We Are Now to Where We Want to Be

-The MMA’s proposed overhaul of the mechanical royalties system in the U.S. works to offer more than just a more efficient mechanical royalties system.
-It would also change the way the statutory boards and courts regulate collective licensing in the U.S. and how they set the rates users of music pay.
+The MMA’s overhaul of the mechanical royalties system in the U.S. offers more than just an efficient mechanical royalties system.
+It also changes the way statutory boards and courts regulate collective licensing in the U.S., and how they set the rates users of music pay.

 Who Does It Affect and Who Supports the MMA

-Perhaps the most important part of the the Music Modernization Act is who it affects and, ultimately, how it’ll affect them.
-Music owners and music users will be benefit most from the MMA.
-Although the changes will be paid for by digital services, the new Mechanical Licensing Collective will be run by music publishers and songwriters.
-Music owners and music users will embrace the changes by witnessing change to how Judges are selected to determine royalty rates and how they can be changed.
+Perhaps the most important part of the Music Modernization Act is who it affects and, ultimately, how it’ll affect them.
+Although the changes will be paid for by digital services, The MLC is run by music publishers and songwriters.
+Music owners and users will embrace the changes by witnessing how judges are selected to determine royalty rates and how they can be changed.
 The new collective’s board will expand into a 14-seat board of directors and create more clarity on how royalties would be distributed amongst rights holders.

-Both rights holders and corporations have offered their support of the Music Modernization Act, including: The Digital Media Association, who represents companies such as Facebook and Spotify; David Israelite of the National Music Publishers Association (NMPA); Justin Kalifowitz of Downtown Music Publishing & Songtrust; performance collection societies such as BMI and ASCAP; Songwriters Of North America and Nashville Songwriters Association International; Republicans Orrin Hatch and Lamar Alexander, and Democrat Sheldon Whitehouse; Songwriters Guild Of America, RIAA, A2IM, Recording Academy CEO Neil Portnow and the National Association of Broadcasters.
+Both rights holders and corporations have offered their support of the MMA, including The Digital Media Association, which represents companies such as Facebook and Spotify; David Israelite of the National Music Publishers Association (NMPA); Justin Kalifowitz of Downtown Music Publishing and Songtrust; performance collection societies such as BMI and ASCAP; the Songwriters Of North America and Nashville Songwriters Association International; Republicans Orrin Hatch and Lamar Alexander, and Democrat Sheldon Whitehouse; the Songwriters Guild Of America, RIAA, A2IM, Recording Academy CEO Neil Portnow, and the National Association of Broadcasters.

-- Improve a dysfunctional mechanical licensing system “that seems to generate more paperwork and attorneys’ fees than royalties.”
+Improving a dysfunctional mechanical licensing system “that seems to generate more paperwork and attorneys’ fees than royalties”

-Now that it has passed the Senate, the bill has been renamed the Orrin G. Hatch Music Modernization Act.
-The bill revamps Section 115 of the U.S. Copyright Act, combining three major pieces of legislation:
+Once the MMA passed the Senate, the bill was renamed the Orrin G. Hatch Music Modernization Act.
+The bill revamped Section 115 of the U.S. Copyright Act, and combined three major pieces of legislation: